vinceho/civ2patch/README.md

 These fields should not be changed.
 Refer to the source code to see what they do.

-* `MessageStatusInterval` The time interval in milliseconds at which the Windows message queue status is queried.
+* `PurgeMessagesInterval` The time interval in milliseconds at which the Windows message queue is purged.
 * `MessageWaitTimeout` The time to wait for user inputs when the application idles.
-* `CombatAnimationFrameLength` Reduce this number to speed up combat animation.
+* `CombatAnimationLength` Reduce this number to speed up combat animation.
+* `ProcessTimeToSleepTimeRatio` The ratio between process time to sleep time.
+The lower the number, the less CPU cycles are used.
+However, low value may cause the game to run slowly.

 ### Music